Analyzing ADCP Data with MHKiT

 Text(0.5, 1.0, 'TI Difference')

-The next parameters we’ll find here are the vertical TKE component and the total TKE magnitude.
-Since we’re using the vertical beam on the ADCP, we’ll directly measure the vertical TKE component from the along-beam velocity using the turbulent_kinetic_energy function.
-This function is capable of calculating TKE for any along-beam velocity.
+The next parameters we’ll find here are the Reynolds normal and shear stresses (-\(\overline{u_iu_j}\)).
+Since we’re using the vertical beam on the ADCP, we can directly measure the vertical TKE component from the along-beam velocity using the turbulent_kinetic_energy

-We can also use the so-called “beam-variance” equations to estimate the Reynolds stress tensor components (i.e. \(\overline{u'^2}\), \(\overline{v'^2}\), \(\overline{w'^2}\), \(\overline{u'v'}\), \(\overline{u'w'^2}\), \(\overline{v'w'^2}\)), which define the stresses acting on an element of water.
-These equations are built into the functions stress_tensor_5beam and stress_tensor4beam.
-Since we’re using a 5-beam ADCP, we can calculate the total TKE as well using total_turbulent_kinetic_energy, which is a wrapper around the 5-beam variance function.
+We can also use the so-called “beam-variance” equations to estimate the Reynolds stress tensor components (i.e. \(\overline{u'^2}\), \(\overline{v'^2}\), \(\overline{w'^2}\), \(\overline{u'v'}\), \(\overline{u'w'^2}\), \(\overline{v'w'^2}\)), which define the normal and shear stresses acting on an element of water.
+These equations are built into the functions stress_tensor_5beam

 Quick 5-beam ADCP lesson before we dive in: